carsten-riedel/Coree.VisualStudio.DotnetToolbar/README.md

 This Toolbar focuses on optimizing .NET development workflows, ensuring consistency and efficiency throughout (and without) the CI/CD pipeline within Visual Studio.

+The project works in conjuction with [Coree.Template.Project](https://github.com/carsten-riedel/Coree.Template.Project) i have created with preset csproj settings.
+Use the Coree Project Templates with preset csproj settings (edit them) and than quickly pack/push or publish your builds.
+(with this approches in conjunction you will be able to create a single file executable within minutes)

 ## Preperation (Prerequirments)

 ### Windows Setup